dhalik/NumericComputationAlgorithms/README.md

 # NumericComputationAlgorithms
-A repository of algorithms from numeric computation
+A collection of algorithms from numeric computation